JakubDadello/Polish-Equity-Analytics/CRISP-DM.md

 For building the Logistic Regression, SVM, and Random Forest models, the corresponding tools from the Python library scikit-learn were used.
 In contrast, the neural network was created using functions from the TensorFlow library, implemented via the specialized deep learning interface Keras.
 The training process involved estimating the model parameters (weights) with the goal of minimizing the loss function.

-Each new training cycle of the model was preceded by adjustments to its hyperparameters for optimization.
-1. For Logistic Regression, the C hyperparameter, which controls the strength of regularization, was modified, and an additional operation was implemented during the Data Preparation phase - dimensionality reduction using Principal Component Analysis (PCA).
-2. The SVM was optimized primarily with respect to the kernel function (linear, polynomial, Gaussian) and the gamma hyperparameter.
-3. In the case of the Random Forest, changes included the number of decision trees and the splitting criterion (Gini, entropy).
-4. For the perceptron-based neural network, the number of layers and neurons was optimized.
-During the last two cycles, the dropout technique was implemented to reduce the risk of overfitting.

 ---

 # Evaluation